sourcegraph/handbook/content/departments/engineering/teams/cody/cody-gateway/using.md

 ## Analyzing usage

-A brief summary of Cody Gateway usage is available in each subscription's "Cody services" section:
+A brief summary of Cody Gateway usage is available in each Enterprise license's "Cody services" section:

-1. On sourcegraph.com, go to [**Site admin > Subscriptions**](https://sourcegraph.com/site-admin/dotcom/product/subscriptions)
+1. On sourcegraph.com, go to [**Site admin > Enterprise licenses**](https://sourcegraph.com/site-admin/dotcom/product/subscriptions)
 2. Find and open a subscription of interest
    1. If you have the license key on hand, you can also use the [license key lookup tool](https://sourcegraph.com/site-admin/dotcom/product/licenses).
 3. View data in "Cody services" section